-The performance of Rijndael is particularly wellsuited to the vault; in addition to excellent performance on regular encryption, the key-scheduling algorithm is particularly fast[11, 5].
-For the 10 Mbps vault, we use an optimized ANSI C implementation of Rijndael [10].
-On the vault hardware, we have found this implementation can encrypt data at up to 200 Mbps, with a key-scheduling operation taking less time than encryption of a single 128-bit block.
-The selection of Rijndael for AES increases the likelihood that implementations further optimized for our hardware platform will become available in the near future, so it may be possible for the vault to scale to 100 Mbps networks even without recourse to cryptographic hardware.
+The performance of Rijndael is particularly well-suited to the vault; in addition to excellent performance on regular encryption, the key-scheduling algorithm is particularly fast.
+For the 100 Mbps vault, we use Gladman's assembler implementation of Rijndael.
+On the vault hardware, we have found this implementation can encrypt data at 250 Mbps even for small packets, with a key-scheduling operation taking less time than encryption of a single 128-bit block.

-The vault's master key is a 1024-bit ElGamal key, and we depend on GPG[2] to perform ElGamal encryption.
-While 1024-bit keys currently appear to provide adequate security, Lenstra and Verheul [7] speculate that such keys could become vulnerable in the near future.
-Therefore we plan to test the vault with longer keys, and to explore other publickey algorithms.
-Since the master key is only used to encrypt a small, fixed amount of data once per volume, the cost of this encryption is amortized over a volume's worth of data, which gives us considerable flexibility to choose stronger cryptography.
+The vault's master key is a 4096-bit ElGamal key, and we depend on GPG to perform ElGamal encryption.
+Estimates based on publicly-available cryptanalysis would lead us to believe this is a longer key than necessary.
+However, since the master key is only used to encrypt a small, fixed amount of data once per volume, the cost of this encryption is amortized over a volume's worth of data, which gives us considerable flexibility to choose cryptography that may be stronger than required.